 Petro grew up on a farm in the Eastern Free State and achieved her B.Compt Accounting Science degree through UNISA.
 With more than 10 years of experience in Accounting and Financial Management in various industries, Petro was appointed as Manager of Finance and Administration to The Waitrose Foundation.

-I am a 51 year old dedicated, resourceful and goal-driven professional educator with a solid commitment to the social and academic growth and development of every child.
-Experience taught me that being a highly motivated and dedicated educator, who wants all children to be successful, is not always enough, you need an aptitude to adapt to all circumstances.
+Eleanor Louw is a dedicated, resourceful and goal-driven professional educator with a solid commitment to the social and academic growth and development of every child.
+Her experience in the field of education has taught her to be a highly motivated and dedicated educator, who wants all children to be successful.
+She believes that it is not always enough, you need an aptitude to adapt to all circumstances.

-My career path started in 1983 at Cinda Park Primary and after six years’ experience filled the position of Head of Department and a few years later Principal of this school.
-In 2007 I started at Nasou Via Afrika assisting in aligning content of textbooks to the National Curriculum.
-Again drawn by my plight to work with children, I started at CAMI Education training educators to effectively use ICT in the classroom in order to improve numeracy levels of primary school learners of project schools.
-After the project ended in 2011 I filled the position as a Numeracy development and enhancement coordinator at Maths Centre Incorporating Sciences.
+Her career path started in 1983 at Cinda Park Primary and after six years’ experience she moved to the position of Head of Department and a few years later she became a Principal of this Cinda Park Primary School.
+In 2007, she started at Nasou Via Afrika assisting in aligning content of textbooks to the National Curriculum.
+Again, drawn by my plight to work with children, she joined CAMI Education were her role was to train educators to effectively use ICT in the classroom in order to improve numeracy levels of primary school learners.
+After the project ended in 2011 she filled the position as a Numeracy development and enhancement coordinator at Maths Centre Incorporating Sciences.
 The key theme of this position was to correct, restore and enhance the teaching and learning of Mathematics.

 The core elements of the job were to develop an understanding of all dimensions of why children fail and how to support them and their teachers.
-On 1 April I started at The Waitrose Foundation and this gives me the opportunity to be part of a new generation of families living on farms that will be able to realise and develop their own potential and to define and pursue a desirable future.
+In April 2014 Eleanor joined The Waitrose Foundation team as an Educational Facilitator.
+She says that “ The Waitrose Foundation gave her an opportunity to be part of a new generation of families living on farms that will be able to realise and develop their own potential and to define and pursue a desirable future”.

 Hilda was born in Keimoes in the Northern Cape and holds a BA degree in Social Work, studying at the University of the Western Cape.
 Her career in Community Development started 20 years ago with the Namaqualand Resource and Education Centre (Namrec) working as a Resource and Information Coordinator / Field Worker.
 In 1997 moved into her professional career as a Social Worker for the Department of Social Development in Springbok.